stupiddogger/mnist/README.md

-# mnist classify based on multilayer perception
+# Mnist Classification Based on MLP
+homework<br>
+neural network and deeplearning course in BIT<br>
+implementation of MLP